+The law does not prohibit all of the worst forms of child labor.
 The law prohibits child labor and specifically prohibits children younger than 15 from working, except in "light work" and in vocational training programs for children ages 13 to 15.
 The labor law prohibits children younger than 17 from all forms of hazardous work, a definition that leaves 17-year-olds vulnerable to child labor and exploitation.
 The government generally did not enforce child labor laws outside the capital.
 The labor code does not apply to family-owned businesses operated for subsistence, the sector in which most children worked.
 By year's end the government had not adopted a list of prohibited hazardous work.

-The Ministry of Social Solidarity and Inclusion, the Secretariat of State for Professional Education and Employment, and the PNTL are responsible for enforcing child-labor law.
-A lack of child labor professionals at SEPFOPE hindered proper enforcement.
-The number of labor inspectors was inadequate to investigate child labor cases and enforce the law, particularly in rural areas where child labor in the agriculture sector is prevalent.
-Penalties for child labor and forced labor violations may include fines and imprisonment; however, they were insufficient to deter violations.
+The Ministry of Social Solidarity and Inclusion, Secretariat of State for Professional Education and Employment, and PNTL are responsible for enforcing child-labor laws.
+A lack of child labor professionals at the employment secretariat hindered proper enforcement.
+The number of labor inspectors was inadequate to investigate child labor cases and enforce the law, particularly in rural areas where child labor in the agriculture sector was prevalent.
+Penalties for child labor and forced labor violations may include fines and imprisonment; these penalties were commensurate with those for analogous serious crimes, such as kidnapping.

 Child labor in the informal sector was a problem, particularly in agriculture, street vending, and domestic service.
 Children in rural areas continued to engage in dangerous agricultural activities, such as cultivating and processing coffee in family-run businesses, using dangerous machinery and tools, carrying heavy loads, and applying harmful pesticides.
 In rural areas, heavily indebted parents sometimes put their children to work as indentured servants to settle debts.
-If the child is a girl, the receiving family could also demand any bride price payment normally owed to the girl's parents.
+If a girl is sent to work as an indentured servant to pay off her family's debt, the receiving family could also demand a bride price payment.
 Children were also employed in fishing, with some working long hours, performing physically demanding tasks, and facing dangerous conditions.